Low Power Mode (Mach II)

 This means you’re able to both shoot at fast intervals, while still getting regular photos and updates on how your system is performing.

-Using Low Power Mode incorrectly can result in missed photos, so it’s recommended to read through this article before using it.
+Using Low Power Mode incorrectly can result in missed photos, so it’s recommended to read through this article in full before using it.

 If you’re unsure if you should use Low Power Mode, contact our Support team to discuss your project.

 In order to use LPM, your system must meet the following technical requirements:

 - Your photoSentinel Mach II must be fitted with a remote shutter release cable (distinct from the USB cable).
 This is not available on some DSLR models, including the Nikon D3400 and D3500.